Home Google Tools How To Add a Contact Form on Google Sites | Google Booking Form

 2.4

-• Name the contact form in the top-left corner so that you select the correct form while embedding it on your Google Sites website.
+• Name the Google Sites Contact Form in the top-left corner so that you select the correct form while embedding it on your Google Sites website

 • Preview the contact form (located next to the color pallet icon)